Wotcnt/Polyrifringence-Engine/README.md

 >
 > **_a non-exclusive, non-authoritative recognition reflecting constructive participation within the Polyrifringence ecosystem._**
 >
-> **_`Polyrifronauts are ethical stewards of the system: individuals who engage transparently, respect canonical boundaries, and contribute without misrepresentation, scope inflation, or overclaim.`_**
+> **_Polyrifronauts are ethical stewards of the system: individuals who engage transparently, respect canonical boundaries, and contribute without misrepresentation, scope inflation, or overclaim._**
 >
-> **_`Engagement shapes the public record of the system and, reciprocally, the publicly visible interpretive profile of the participant — nothing more, and nothing less.`_**
+> **_Engagement shapes the public record of the system and, reciprocally, the publicly visible interpretive profile of the participant — nothing more, and nothing less._**

+---
+> **_Truth emerges not from eliminating frame bias, but from consciously maintaining multiple frames in dynamic tension, with the "still point" being the measurable, bounded recursion that acknowledges its own incompleteness._**
 ---

  **Note on terminology:**